sst/guide/_chapters/create-a-build-script.md

 ### Handle HTTP Status Codes

-Just as the first part of the tutorial, we'll need to handle requests to any non-root paths of our app.
+Just as in the first part of the tutorial, we'll need to handle requests to any non-root paths of our app.
 Our frontend is a single-page app and the routing is handled on the client side.
 We need to tell Netlify to always redirect any request to our `index.html` and return the 200 status code for it.

 <img class="code-marker" src="/assets/s.png" />To do this, add a redirects rule at the bottom of `netlify.toml`: